iccmr-quantum/quantumaudio/README.md

 `quantumaudio` is a Python module with class implementations for building quantum circuits that encode and decode audio signals as quantum states.
 This is primarily aimed for quantum computing simulators, but it *might* also run on real quantum hardware.
 The main objective is to have a readily available tools for using quantum representations of audio in artistic contexts and for studying future Quantum Signal Processing algorithms for audio.

-This repository is a great companion for the [Quantum Representations of Sound: From Mechanical Waves to Quantum Circuits](https://link.springer.com/chapter/10.1007/978-3-031-13909-3_10) book chapter written by Paulo V. Itaboraí and Eduardo R. Miranda, in which different strategies for encoding audio in quantum machines are introduced and discussed.

 This package contains class implementations for generating quantum circuits from audio signals, as well as necessary pre and post processing functions.

 It contatins implementations for three representation algorithms cited on the publication above, namely: